Karmak23/licorn/docs/install.en.rst

 	sudo apt-get install -yq --force-yes slapd libnss-ldap libpam-ldap sudo mod config -b openldap

+	# Then edit /etc/ldap.conf and put this content into it:
+	base dc=meta-it,dc=local
+	uri ldapi:///
+	ldap_version 3
+	rootbinddn cn=admin,dc=meta-it,dc=local
+	pam_password md5

+	# The file /etc/ldap.secret will be automatically filled by licornd at next launch.

 #. optional: launch the daemon with `licornd -vD` (`-v`is optionnal, this is the verbose flag).
 Without `-D` it will fork into the background.
 With it, you will see what the daemon does.
 This step is optional because every Licorn® tool will get the daemon automatically started if they need it.
 #. enjoy Licorn® on your Linux system.